Who we Are

 PWGA supports women amateur golfers on the public courses in Northern California.
 In addition to supporting several benevolent projects, we provide educational, competitive, and social opportunities for our members.

-Founded in 1947 by Helen Lengfeld, the Pacific Women's Golf Association (PWGA) is a community of women amateur golfers in Northern California that is working to bring recognition of the value of its members and to enhance their golfing experience.
+Founded by Helen Lengfeld in 1947, the Pacific Women's Golf Association (PWGA) is a community of women amateur golfers in Northern California that is working to bring recognition of the value of its members and to enhance their golfing experience.
 The PWGA continues to serve women golfers at Public Golf Courses in Northern California today through our 200 plus member clubs and almost 8,000 individual members.

 PWGA is a not for profit 501(c)(7) membership association.
 We retain the services of an Executive Director to administer the business details of running the association office and assist the Board of Directors.